Japan court upholds ban on same-sex marriage but raises rights issue

 "This is actually a fairly positive ruling," said Nobuhito Sawasaki, one of the lawyers involved in the case.

-"While marriage remains between a man and a woman... (the court) also said that the current situation with no legal protections for same-sex families is not good, suggesting something must be done about it," he told Reuters.
+"While marriage remains between a man and a woman..., (the court) also said that the current situation with no legal protections for same-sex families is not good, suggesting something must be done about it," he told Reuters.

 Prime Minister Fumio Kishida's ruling party has not disclosed any plans to change or review the legislation, although several senior members support same-sex marriage and union.